Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Experimental Results

 \subsection{Demonstration on Wireless communication channels}

 To demonstrate the efficacy of our framework on wireless communication channels, we consider a Fifth-Generation New Radio (5G-NR) scenario, with the relevant system parameters summarized in Table \ref{tab3}.
 The configuration corresponds to NR numerology 0, and the low-density parity-check (LDPC) coding follows the specifications outlined in 3GPP TS 38.212.
+For data with relatively large volume, e.g., images or feature maps, we employ longer code lengths to enhance reliability, whereas for data with smaller volume, we opt to use shorter code lengths to minimize latency.
 We assume a situation where the user is allocated only two resource blocks (RBs), representing a scenario with limited communication resources.
 We believe that efficient transmission via semantic communications becomes crucial in such resource-limited cases.

-Fig. \ref{Throughputs} illustrates the number of visual semantics that can be transmitted per second over an additive white Gaussian noise (AWGN) channel.
-Different code rates are applied according to the channel condition.
+Fig. \ref{Throughputs} illustrates the number of visual semantics that can be transmitted per second over an additive white Gaussian noise (AWGN) channel with Rayleigh fading.
+The code rate is adapted to channel conditions, where lower rates are employed under worse channel conditions to ensure reliability.
 For an in-depth comparison, we consider prior feature compression methods described in \cite{ref23, ref24}.
 Each method can be described as follows: In \cite{ref24}, a semantic segmentation map $\mathcal{M}$ is decomposed into several one-hot encoded maps, and then JPEG is applied to them, i.e., only utilizing $\mathcal{L}$.
 We call it the `Compressed Semantic Segmentation Map.'
 On the other hand, in \cite{ref23}, feature map $\mathcal{F}$ is masked on $\mathcal{M}$ then down-sampled, and the adjusted level of quantization is applied to it.
 We call it the `Masked Feature Map.'
 The simulation results demonstrate that representing semantics in a highly compact form can significantly reduce data transmission demands, showing the remarkable gap between the group of cases with images, semantic segmentation maps, and feature maps vs. the group of objects, layouts, and scene graphs.
 Specifically, `Filtered SG' shows 113 times larger throughput than `Masked Feature Map,' emphasizing that the compact visual semantics enable extremely faster transmission of visual information.
 Moreover, our semantic filtering process can further accelerate the transmission, where `Filtered SG' shows 3 times larger throughput than `SG'.

 For a naive transmission of images, merely one image transmission per second is achievable in low-SNR conditions for the compressed version, emphasizing that real-time transmission is infeasible.
 In contrast, transmitting filtered scene graph and layout information, i.e., `Filtered SG + Layout,' enables sending hundreds of images per second even at 0 dB SNR.
 These results suggest that in scenarios with limited bandwidth, transmitting highly compressed semantic features is crucial for supporting real-time vision tasks.